songminyue/hello-world/README.md

 ## Configuration

+AFC can rapidly deploy or uninstall the networking-afc plugin facing Asterfusion programmable switches to meet business requirements of overlay network and frees up the capability of the Asterfusion basic network.
+More details of Asterfusion programmable switches and obtainment of AFC can refer to https://asterfusion.com/index.php/zh/product-zn/afc

+Meanwhile, networking-afc plugin also supports the manually installment step by step as below.

 1. ML2 plugin Configuration on the controller
-> add type_driver and mechanism_drivers of asterfusion in /etc/neutron/plugins/ml2/ml2_conf.ini
+ >Add type_driver and mechanism_drivers of asterfusion in /etc/neutron/plugins/ml2/ml2_conf.ini
 ```
 [ml2]
     mechanism_drivers=asterswitch,openvswitch
     type_drivers=vxlan,flat,vlan,local,aster_vxlan, aster_ext_net
     tenant_network_types=aster_vxlan
 ```
-  physnet_4_102/physnet_4_105 is the provider number of asterfusion’s switch, following “30:50” is the vlan range which can be same within two switches but have to be in the range 2-4094
+  Give the provider number of asterfusion’s switch (e.g. physnet_4_102/physnet_4_105), and vlan range for networks which can be same within two switches but have to be in the range 2-4094.
+For aster_vxlan type, vni_range and l3_vni_range are setted for Layer 2 and Layer3 network respectively.
 ```
 [ml2_type_vlan]
     network_vlan_ranges=physnet_4_102:30:50,physnet_4_105:100:200